symfony/symfony-docs/workflow/usage.rst

 .. tip::

-    This is a simple example; in production you may prefer to use the :doc:`Translation </components/translation>` component to manage messages in one place::
+    This example has been simplified; in production you may prefer to use the :doc:`Translation </components/translation>` component to manage messages in one place::

         namespace App\Listener\Workflow\Task;